smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/Sample Data.md

 # Sample Data

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For the following examples you will need to understand the behavior of NULL markers.
-I’ve provided some rather simple tables with minimal records.
-I've also included a few NULL markers to understand how the various joins treat this particular case.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For the following examples, you will need to understand the behavior of NULL markers.
+I’ve provided some relatively simple tables with minimal records.
+I've also included a few NULL markers to understand how the various joins handle this particular case.

 **Table A**
 | ID |  Fruit  | Quantity |